 Our adult classes are not age specific.
 They are set up on semester schedules with mini-mesters between, and cover a wide range of subjects from Bible books like Revelation or Hebrews to topics like the Trinity or prayer or marriage.

-Led by Mark & Priscilla Roberts, Dowell & Beth Stackpole — Upstairs, Room 211We use the “Show Me Jesus” curriculum from Grad Commission Publications.
+Led by Dowell & Beth Stackpole, Rebekah Smith & Kathy Douglas — Upstairs, Room 211We use the “Show Me Jesus” curriculum from Grace Commission Publications.

 1st & 2nd Grades

 Led by Johnny & Susie Tassin — Upstairs, Room 210Fall 2018: Meeting and Listening to Jesus

 Led by Candace Hilton — Upstairs, Room 208Fall 2018: The Life of Jesus